 Eye Bank of Canada (Ontario Division) (ongoing) – Development of a Quality Management System

 To date, after two years at the Eye Bank of Canada (Ontario Division), the largest Eye Bank in Canada and among the largest in North America, my proudest achievement is the development of the Quality Management System (QMS).
-The QMS was developed by unifying pre-existing QMS elements into a cohesive systems approach for quality.
+The QMS was developed by unifying pre-existing QMS elements into a cohesive Standards based systems approach for quality.
 During the development stage, effort was given to performing a thorough review of Standard Operating Procedures and revamping the Audit Program to closer align both components with regulatory and accreditation requirements.
 A modernization of the record management system was also part of the development of the QMS and was carried out through a shift from a paper-based to an electronic-based system, and creation of a comprehensive record system.

 Merita CQA Inc. (A subsidiary of ethica Clinical Research Inc.) – Successful Third-Party Audit